WooshiiDev/HierarchyDecorator/README.md

 </details>

-## Contributing
-When contributing to this repository, please first discuss the change you wish to make via issue or any other method with the owners of this repository before making a change.

-### Pull Request Process
-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of any new features if required.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is SemVer.

 ## Support
 Please submit any queries, bugs or issues, to the [Issues](https://github.com/WooshiiDev/HierarchyDecorator/issues) page on this repository.
 All feedback is appreciated as it not just helps myself find problems I didn't otherwise see, but also helps improves Hierarchy Decorator as a whole.